sarahmaddox/site-webdev/src/angular/guide/server-communication.md

 ==============================================================================

 //- block wikipedia-jsonp+ unused portion from TS Wikipedia offers a modern `CORS` API and a legacy `JSONP` search API.
-This example uses the latter.
+This example uses this API.
-The Angular `Jsonp` service both extends the `BrowserClient` service for JSONP and restricts you to `GET` requests.
+The Angular `Jsonp` service extends the `BrowserClient` service for JSONP and also restricts the `GET` requests.
 All other HTTP methods throw an error because `JSONP` is a read-only facility.

-As always, wrap the interaction with an Angular data access client service inside a dedicated service, here called `WikipediaService`.
+Wrap the interaction with an Angular data access client service inside a dedicated service.
+For example, `WikipediaService`.

 <?xcode-excerpt "lib/src/wiki/wikipedia_service.dart" title linenums?>